Human rights and labour practices

 Prevention, mitigation, and grievance measures

 Sampo Group has measures in place to respect and protect human rights by preventing and mitigating identified human rights impacts in its own operations and in the value chain.
-In the case not all negative impacts can be mitigated and/or prevented, Sampo Group prioritises impacts to be mitigated based on scale, irremediability, and scope, for example.
+In the case not all negative impacts can be mitigated and/or prevented, the Group prioritises impacts to be mitigated based on scale, irremediability, and scope, for example.
 Responsibility for human rights at Sampo Group has been divided among different functions, including, for example, Compliance, Risk Management, HR, Sustainability, Investments, Business Areas, and Claims.

 Own operations